I've recently become obsessed with the sheer amount of development activity happening on sites like GitHub.

 Since the data goes back 7 years, I can also plot how popular each programming language was over time which reveals some interesting patterns.
 Looking at these trend lines, we can figure out which programming languages are worth learning, and which programming languages probably should be avoided.

-All the code for this post is up on GitHub, and I'm planning to keep the rankings there up to date by rerunning this analysis monthly.
+All the code for this post is up on GitHub, and I'm planning to keep the rankings there up to date by rerunning this analysis quarterly.
 There are also detailed notes there on how I'm resolving which programming language each repository is written in, which turned out to be far and away the most difficult part of this entire project.

 While the repo has overall rankings for each language, I'm also including it here to save you a click: